rishabh7257/SJSU-Interactive-Map/README.md

 5. Implemented the search functionality by using table view controller.
 6. Made use of cocoa pods to install external dependencies.

+#How it works
+Download the application and open folder Lab3 and double click the file Lab3.xcworkspace to open it in XCode.